 Ginna Shea, Class of 2015, was born and raised in Bedford, which is a rural town in southwestern Virginia.
 Even though she complains about how small Bedford is a lot, she secretly loves telling people about her crazy high school, the weird small town stories and can’t help but brag about Bedford’s beautiful views of the Blue Ridge Mountains.
 She was definitely ready for a change though, after being in Bedford for 18 years and eagerly moved to Richmond last fall.
-She has nothing but great things to say about the time she has spent in Richmond and the Art Foundation program so far.
+She has nothing but great things to say about the time she has spent in Richmond as a Sculpture + Extended Media major.
 It has been fun, challenging, and rewarding.
 She was chosen to go to VCUart’s sister campus in Doha, Qatar, this semester with eight other freshmen.
 This was an incredible trip where she was able to work on a group project with the freshmen students in Qatar, eat delicious food, visit art museums and cultural centers, and even go to a camel race in the desert!!
 Next semester, she hopes to be in the Sculpture + Extended Media department.

 - When Ginna was two years old she asked Santa for a banana and he gave her one in her stocking.

 - Ginna’s first plane ride was the 12 hour flight to Doha, Qatar.